COVID-19 is affecting airline travel around the world. See how Southwest Airlines is handling the coronavirus pandemic.

-You can’t mistake those flying colors: “Bold Blue,” “Warm Red,” “Sunrise Yellow” and “Summit Silver,” according to the 2014 press release announcing those hues.
+You can’t mistake those flying colors: “Bold Blue,” “Warm Red,” “Sunrise Yellow” and “Summit Silver”.
 That’s the color scheme of one of the most recognizable aviation brands in the world: Southwest Airlines.

-Incorporated in 1967, Southwest (then known as Southwest Air) has operated for more than four decades and become known as the world’s largest low-cost airline.
+Incorporated in 1967, Southwest (originally called Southwest Air) has operated for more than four decades and become known as the world’s largest low-cost airline.

-While not as big as Delta, United or American, Southwest has carved a niche for itself, cultivating a fiercely loyal customer base namely because of two things: The company is the only major U.S. airline that offers up to two checked bags for free (depending on weight and size) and it doesn’t charge for changes to flight reservations.
+While not as big as Delta, United or American, Southwest has carved a niche for itself, cultivating a fiercely loyal customer base namely because of two things: It offers two checked bags for free (depending on weight and size) and it doesn’t charge for flight changes.

 If you’ve never flown Southwest or you’re thinking of booking a ticket again in the near future, here are some important things to know about the Dallas, Texas-based carrier:

-Southwest currently serves 100 domestic destinations and 10 international cities.
-The airline launched service to several new destinations in 2017, including international service to a number of resort destinations Belize; Cancun, Mexico; Grand Cayman; Montego Bay, Jamaica; and San Jose, Costa Rica.
+Southwest currently serves 100 domestic destinations and 10 international cities, including Belize; Cancun, Mexico; Grand Cayman; Montego Bay, Jamaica; and San Jose, Costa Rica.

 - Wanna Get Away: These nonrefundable fares are typically the lowest priced, as long as they’re purchased in advance